Firefighter – Thunder Bay – 2021

 - Must be able to identify, understand, and meet/exceed the requirements of internal and external customers

-- Must have the ability to communicate effectively, including the ability to issue and accurately comprehend written/oral information and instructions
+- Must have the ability to communicate effectively, including the ability to issue and accurately comprehend written/oral information and instructions in stressful situations

 - Must be reliable and have the ability to work with minimum supervision